How to make the most of a multi-generational workforce

 Skills such as communication, relationship building, conflict resolution, resourcefulness, accountability and even management of corporate politics are key in a world of work constantly in flux, but they can’t often be acquired or fast tracked through training alone.
 They take time and practice to develop effectively, which is why mature aged workers typically have a greater pool of professional and personal experience to call upon in these areas.

 Companies that successfully showcase these skills can benefit two-fold; firstly by way of confidence-building value for those imparting their experience, and secondly from retention of knowledge, techniques and networks within the organisation once shared.”

-Dr. Ruth Williams, Lecturer – Master of Ageing, Melbourne School of Population and Global Health
+- Lecturer – Master of Ageing, Dr Ruth Williams, Melbourne School of Population and Global Health, the University of Melbourne